Blogs

 • We build More Than Robots

-We use robots, role models and competitions to make STEM less intimidating, more diverse and inclusive, empowering young people to make informed choices about their future.
+We use robots, role models and competitions to make STEM more approachable and inclusive, empowering young people to make informed choices about their future.